How to Sponsor a Foreign Worker (Coming From Outside the U.S.) for an E-2 Visa

 The DS-160 form used for E-2 visa applications is the same electronically filed application form that's used for nearly all nonimmigrant visas.
 Though either you or your employee can fill out the form, the instructions explicitly state that the applicant (that is, your employee) must personally press the final "sign application" button.
 Thus, if you complete the form, you'll need to save it online and instruct your prospective employee how to retrieve and "sign" it.

 The form, accessed at https://ceac.state.gov/genniv/, can be somewhat annoying to use, because it is presented as a sequence of screens, each asking for a small amount of information.
 Since the user can neither see the form as a whole nor progress from one screen to the next without supplying the requested information, filling it in can be a stop-and-start affair.
-What is more, if you stop for more than 20 minutes without saving the form, you lose whatever you've input.
-To save the form and come back to it later, you have to record an application number supplied at the first screen.
+And if you stop for more than 20 minutes without saving, you lose whatever you've input.
+To save and come back to the form later, you have to record an application number on the top right hand corner of the page.
+Be sure to write down that number first thing.
+If you're filling the information yourself instead of your employee, be prepared to either save often or make sure your employee is accessible to answer questions about personal information.
+The website claims it will take about 90 minutes to complete.

 After "signing" the application and submitting it online, your employee should print out the confirmation page for filing at the consular post along with the packet of E-2 supporting documents.